-Even those unfamiliar with the ins and outs of the drug scene know the term “gateway drug.”
-Frequently used to describe marijuana, a gateway drug is seen as a portal into harder drugs, ensnaring casual users and dragging them deep into the bowels of addiction.
-As such, marijuana use, despite its shifting legal state in the U.S., is often seen as the first rung on the ladder to substance abuse.
+Even those who don’t use drugs know what a “gateway drug” is.
+A gateway drug is a supposed portal to harder drug use, and many people frequently use it to describe marijuana.
+Gateway drugs allegedly ensnare casual users and drag them deep into the bowels of addiction.
+As such, marijuana use is labeled as the first rung on the ladder to substance abuse.

-While there’s no such thing as safe, healthy drug use, or drug use that is acceptable in God’s eyes, the gateway drug association isn’t as true as it sounds.
-In fact, there is no research that supports marijuana’s ties to harder drug use, creating a dynamic myth that has perpetuated for over 30 years.
+There’s no such thing as safe, healthy drug use, or drug use that is acceptable in God’s eyes.
+Still, the gateway drug myth isn’t as true as it sounds.
+In fact, there is no research that supports marijuana’s ties to harder drug use.
+Yet, this dynamic myth has persevered for over 30 years.
 In reality, marijuana is no more a gateway drug than any other potentially addictive substance.

 Marijuana Use in the United States